gtran99/RecipeFinder/README.md

    pip install -r requirements.txt

 3. Generate your unique API key:
-   Go to "https://spoonacular.com/food-api" and replace the value of API_KEY with the key found in your profile
+   Go to "https://spoonacular.com/food-api" and grab your API key.
+Create a .env file and create an API_KEY variable with the value of your API key.
+(Ex.
+API_KEY = 'abcdefg').

 4. Run the application:
     python app.py